SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 ## Implicitly-Defined Differential-Algebraic Equations (DAEs)

-In this example we will solve the Robertson equation in its implicit form:
+In this example, we will solve the Robertson equation in its implicit form:

 ```math
 f(du,u,p,t) = 0